Experimentology

 - Chapter 16 Meta-analysis

-- Editor: Michael C. Frank, Tom E. Hardwicke
+- Editors: Michael C. Frank and Tom E. Hardwicke

 - Conclusion